dragomano/Light-Portal/docs/src/getting-started/configuration.md

 ### Standalone mode

-This is a mode where you can specify your own home page (even if it is on another site), and remove unnecessary items from the main menu (user list, calendar, etc.).
+This is a mode where you can specify your own home page, and remove unnecessary items from the main menu (user list, calendar, etc.).
 See `portal.php` in the forum root for example.

 ### Permissions